flashbots/pm/guides/flashbots-alpha.md

 # Flashbots Alpha

 A collection of relevant information related to the Flashbots Alpha release and running bots using Flashbots.
-This document will be continuously updated as we receive more questions you.
+This document will be continuously updated as we receive more questions from you.

 ## Contents
 1. [Announcement](#announcement)